BH1PHL/WBRRecv_2N7002/README.en.md

 For the external signal on the base, Q1 operates in an amplification state with positive feedback, which is the same as a typical regenerative receiver.
 Under the effect of positive feedback, the sensitivity and selectivity of the receiver will be greatly improved.
 When operating near the critical point of oscillation, the sensitivity and selectivity of the receiver are at their best.
 If Q1 operates in the state of just starting oscillation, it can also serve as a beat frequency oscillator (BFO) for receiving CW and SSB signals.

 ## Project
 Designed with KiCad 6.0.
-A four-layer board  with dimensions of 100mm x 50mm is used.
+A four-layer board with dimensions of 100mm×50mm is used.
 The assembled PCB is shown in the following picture.

 ![输入图片描述](README_md_files/WBRRecv_assembled_20220207234335.jpg?v=1&type=image&token=V1:rNLiDB9C653gRgXYAHLVgq2XeSW-X2egEXg-FWUL834)

+Project files can be downloaded [here](WBRRecv_2N7002_20230227.7z). git repository is at https://github.com/BH1PHL/WBRRecv_2N7002.

 ## Components

 * Fixed resistors are 0805 1% surface mount type.
 * F1 is an 0805 0.2A self-recovery fuse (voltage rating of 24V or higher).
 FB1 is an 0805 ferrite bead (1kΩ@100MHz).
 The values of these two components are not critical.
-* Diodes D1 to D7 are [ES1JL](https://www.lcsc.com/product-detail/Diodes-Fast-Recovery-Rectifiers_Shandong-Jingdao-Microelectronics-ES1JL_C128698.html) fast recovery diodes from Shandong Jingdao Microelectronics, but other types and brands can be tried.
+* Diodes D1 to D7 are [ES1JL](https://www.lcsc.com/product-detail/Diodes-Fast-Recovery-Rectifiers_Shandong-Jingdao-Microelectronics-ES1JL_C128698.html) fast recovery diodes (Shandong Jingdao Microelectronics) , but other types and brands can be tried.
 Note that rectifier diodes are used instead of variable capacitance diodes for D1 to D6, and the reverse capacitance characteristics of rectifier diodes of different types and brands may not be the same, and the number of parallel connections needs to be determined through experimentation.
 * Transistors Q1 and Q3 are MMBT3904 (SOT-23 package).
 * Transistor Q2 is [WST2N7002](https://www.lcsc.com/product-detail/MOSFETs_Winsok-Semicon-WST2N7002_C86936.html) (WINSOK), other manufacturers' 2N7002 products can also be tried.
 * Fixed capacitors are all multi-layer ceramic capacitors (MLCC), 10uF capacitors use 1206 package, and the remaining capacitors use 0805 package.
 NP0(C0G) capacitors are used for less than or equal to 1nF, and X7R/X5R capacitors for greater than 1nF.
 When selecting capacitors, pay attention to the voltage rating (using a voltage rating of 25V or higher is safe).